algolia/rollup-jest-boilerplate/README.md

 ### Previewing umd build in the browser

-If you package works in the browser, you can open `dev/index.html` to try it out.
+If your package works in the browser, you can open `dev/index.html` to try it out.

 ## Publishing